Jack Whitehall interview: From HiFi Club disaster to playing 'incredible' First Direct Arena in Leeds

-Jack Whitehall interview: From disastrous HiFi Club Leeds gig with Jim Jeffries to playing First Direct Arena
+Jack Whitehall interview: From disastrous HiFi Club Leeds gig with Jim Jefferies to playing First Direct Arena

 Jack Whitehall is one of the UK’s most recognisable comedians but before reaching the lofty heights of the First Direct Arena, he gigged on the local Leeds comedy circuit.